OppaAI/Amazing.Grace.iteration/README.md

 4. Install the dependencies:

     ```bash
-    pip install ollama duckduckgo_search geopy requests
+    pip install ollama duckduckgo_search geopy requests transformers pillow opencv-python matplotlib
     ```
 5. Set up Ollama:
     *   Download and install Ollama from [https://ollama.com/](https://ollama.com/).
     *   Pull a compatible model, e.g., `ollama pull fomenks/gemma3-tools:4b`

-6. Run the script:
+### Usage

+*   To run the function-oriented version:

     ```bash
-    python grace_v.2.01-0503.py
+    python agi_v202.py
     ```

-## Usage
+*   To run the webcam integrated version:

+    ```bash
+    python agi_v203.py
+    ```

-Once the script is running, you can interact with AIVAHr by typing in your input in the terminal.
-AIVAHr will respond based on the available tools.
+Once the script is running, you can interact with the AI by typing in your input in the terminal.
+The AI will respond based on the available tools and the webcam input (if running `agi_v203.py`).
 Type `exit` or `quit` to end the conversation.
+For `agi_v203.py`, type `look` or `see` to enable the AI to see through the webcam.

 ## Code Structure

-*   [`grace_v.2.01-0503.py`](https://github.com/OppaAI/Amazing.Grace.interface/blob/main/grace_v.2.01-0503.py): Contains the main application logic, including:
+*   [`agi_v202.py`](https://github.com/OppaAI/AGi/blob/main/agi_v202.py): Contains the main application logic for function calling, including:
     *   Tool definitions (DuckDuckGo Search, Weather Information, Aurora Checking, Current Date and Time)
     *   Skill definitions for function calling
     *   Asynchronous chat loop using `asyncio`
     *   Interaction with the Ollama model
+*   [`agi_v203.py`](https://github.com/OppaAI/AGi/blob/main/agi_v203.py): Contains the main application logic for the webcam integrated version, including:
+    *   Webcam initialization and frame capture.
+    *   Integration with the `VisionSystem` in `eye.py`.
+    *   Asynchronous chat loop using `asyncio`.
+    *   Interaction with the Ollama model, sending image descriptions.
+*   [`eye.py`](https://github.com/OppaAI/AGi/blob/main/eye.py): Contains the `VisionSystem` class for handling webcam and object detection, including:
+    *   Model loading for object detection.
+    *   Frame capture and processing.
+    *   Object detection logic using the `transformers` library.
+    *   Visualization of detection results.
+*   [`assets/`](https://github.com/OppaAI/AGi/blob/main/assets/): Contains any assets used by the application.

 ## Dependencies